 What Is a Browser Proxy?

-- Your browser sends the request to the proxy server
+- Your browser sends the request to the proxy server instead of directly to the website

-- The website responds to the proxy
+- The website sends its response back to the proxy

-Types of Proxies
+Types of Proxies Compared

 | Proxy Type | Protocol | Best For | Speed | Security |